Localized Region Guidance for Class Activation Mapping in WSSS: Related Work

 \subsection{Weakly Supervised Semantic Segmentation}

-Traditional WSSS approaches often employ expectation-maximization~\cite{papandreou2015weakly,pathak2015constrained}, saliency cues~\cite{ahn2019weakly}, or region growing~\cite{wei2017object} to propagate weak labels to dense pseudo-masks.
+Traditional WSSS approaches often employ expectation-maximization~\cite{papandreou2015weakly,pathak2015constrained}, inter-pixel relations~\cite{ahn2019weakly}, or region growing~\cite{wei2017object} to propagate weak labels to dense pseudo-masks.
 Recent advances have explored consistency learning~\cite{wang2020self,ke2021universal}, cross-image information~\cite{fan2020cian}, and attention-guided refinement~\cite{zhang2020reliability} to improve localization quality.
 However, these methods struggle to capture full object extents, particularly for small, overlapping, or occluded instances.